|

 Colonel Les Forst decided to recreate the unit on

 a trial basis.
-He sent several troopers to the
+He sent four troopers to New Hampshire to undergo training by the New Hampshire State Police.
+Three of the four

 police motorcycle training, you can appreciate